Quantum aspects of spacetime: A quantum optics view of acceleration radiation and black holes: Conclusions: Frontiers of quantum knowledge and HBAR proposals

 This material is based upon work supported by the Air Force Office of Scientific Research under Grant No. FA9550-21-1-0017 (C.R.O. and A.C.).
 C.R.O. was partially supported by the Army Research Office (ARO), grant W911NF-23-1-0202.
 H.E.C. acknowledges support by the University of San Francisco Faculty Development Fund.
+M.S. work was supported by U.S. Department of Energy (DE-SC-0023103, FWP-ERW7011, DE-SC0024882); Welch Foundation (A-1261); National Science Foundation (PHY-2013771); Air Force Office of Scientific Research (FA9550-20-1-0366).
+W.U. thanks the Natural Sciences and Engineering Research Council of Canada (NSERC) (Grant No. 5 80441), and the TAMU Hagler Institute for Advanced Studies for their support.